jetify-com/devbox/docs/app/docs/example_shells/databases/mariadb.md

 ---
 title: MariaDB
 ---
 To use a local MariaDB for development with Devbox and Nix, you will need to configure MariaDB to install and manage the configuration locally.
-This can be done using Envrionment variables to create the data directory, pidfile, and unix sock locally.
+This can be done using Environment variables to create the data directory, pidfile, and unix sock locally.

-The following scripts should be run as part of your project's `init_hook`.

 [**Example Repo**](https://github.com/jetpack-io/devbox-examples/tree/main/databases/mariadb)